BGMwebdev/first-project/README.md

 - Contact form
     - This feature will allow for users to get in touch with my client.
 Either to ask a question or to sign up for participation.
     - The user will be asked to fill in their name and email adress.
 There is also space for questions or comments.
+    - I left out the attribute method, so that the action would show the message sent page, when only using html and css.

 ![Image of the form](assets/readme/contact-form.png)